The Vestibular Concussion Connection

-- Initially avoid visually stimulating environments such as movies, sporting venues, performing arts venues that have altered lighting, loud noise and stadium style seating.
+- Initially avoid visually stimulating environments such as movies, sporting venues, performing arts venues that have altered lighting, loud noise and stadium-style seating.

 - Airports are visually complex, and people do not abide by traffic patterns, causing visual chaos.
-Arrive early, check in and find a quite location near your gate to sit facing a wall or less stimulating visual surround.
+Arrive early, check in and find a quiet location near your gate to sit facing a wall or less stimulating visual surround.
 Allow 10-15 minutes to feel that your body is still in a chair and to calm any dizziness.

 - While out of town, try to be flexible with your itinerary and allow periods of rest or seated breaks to allow symptom reduction.
 Foreign environments are more visually complex for the brain to process, whereas the home environment is relaxing and predictable.

 HOW CAN I PREVENT FUTURE INJURY?